coderefinery/2024-post-workshop-survey/README.md

 ## Alt-text for plots

 In your estimate, how much time per month have you saved as a result of attending a CodeRefinery workshop?
-- No time saved: 20 responses
+- No time saved: 20
-- Minutes: 32 responses
+- Minutes: 32
-- Hours: 59 responses
+- Hours: 59
-- Days: 17 responses
+- Days: 17

 After attending the workshop, would you judge your code to be more reusable or not more reusable?
-- My code is more reusable: 90 responses
+- My code is more reusable: 90
-- My code is not more reusable: 9 responses
+- My code is not more reusable: 9
-- Not sure: 30 responses
+- Not sure: 30

 After attending the workshop, has it become easier or not for you to collaborate on software development with your colleagues and collaborators?
-- Collaboration is easier: 91 responses
+- Collaboration is easier: 91
-- Collaboration is not easier: 6 responses
+- Collaboration is not easier: 6
-- Not sure: 32 responses
+- Not sure: 32

 Have you introduced one or more of your colleagues to new tools or practices as a result of the workshop?
-- I have introduced one or more of my colleagues to new tools or practices: 79 responses
+- I have introduced one or more of my colleagues to new tools or practices: 79
-- I have not introduced one or more of my colleagues to new tools or practices: 33 responses
+- I have not introduced one or more of my colleagues to new tools or practices: 33
-- Not sure: 16 responses
+- Not sure: 16

 How likely is it that you would recommend CodeRefinery workshop to a friend or colleague?
-- 10: 64 responses
+- 10: 64
-- 9: 21 responses
+- 9: 21
-- 8: 24 responses
+- 8: 24
-- 7: 11 responses
+- 7: 11
-- 6: 3 responses
+- 6: 3
-- 5: 1 responses
+- 5: 1
-- 4: 1 responses
+- 4: 1
-- 3: 3 responses
+- 3: 3
-- 0: 1 responses
+- 0: 1

 Would you prefer pre-recorded lectures, live online teaching, or in-person teaching?
-- I would prefer pre-recorded lectures combined with live discussions: 36 responses
+- I would prefer pre-recorded lectures combined with live discussions: 36
-- I would prefer online teaching (lectures are live): 62 responses
+- I would prefer online teaching (lectures are live): 62
-- I would prefer in-person teaching: 30 responses
+- I would prefer in-person teaching: 30

 What would be the ideal format for you?
-- One week with half days (3 or 4 half-days): 32 responses
+- One week with half days (3 or 4 half-days): 32
-- One week with full days (3 or 4 full days): 13 responses
+- One week with full days (3 or 4 full days): 13
-- Two weeks (6 half-days): 25 responses
+- Two weeks (6 half-days): 25
-- Two weeks (6 half-days) but split into two separate logical courses: 24 responses
+- Two weeks (6 half-days) but split into two separate logical courses: 24
-- Lesson series over 6 weeks with one session per week: 17 responses
+- Lesson series over 6 weeks with one session per week: 17
-- Lessons are available in a catalogue of videos and can be followed anytime: 18 responses
+- Lessons are available in a catalogue of videos and can be followed anytime: 18

 Participation style
-- Individual learner: 95 responses
+- Individual learner: 95
-- Learner in a team: 15 responses
+- Learner in a team: 15
-- Team leader/ helper (online): 9 responses
+- Team leader/ helper (online): 9
-- Team leader/ helper (in person): 8 responses
+- Team leader/ helper (in person): 8

 Career stage
-- Undergraduate student: 3 responses
+- Undergraduate student: 3
-- Graduate student/ PhD student: 63 responses
+- Graduate student/ PhD student: 63
-- Postdoc: 18 responses
+- Postdoc: 18
-- Researcher: 19 responses
+- Researcher: 19
-- Professor: 4 responses
+- Professor: 4
-- Research software engineer/ Scientific programmer: 12 responses
+- Research software engineer/ Scientific programmer: 12
-- Industry: 4 responses
+- Industry: 4
-- Other: 6 responses
+- Other: 6

 Academic discipline
-- Physical Sciences: 30 responses
+- Physical Sciences: 30
-- Earth and Related Environmental Sciences: 18 responses
+- Earth and Related Environmental Sciences: 18
-- Biological Sciences: 13 responses
+- Biological Sciences: 13
-- Chemical Sciences: 11 responses
+- Chemical Sciences: 11
-- Computer and Information Sciences: 11 responses
+- Computer and Information Sciences: 11
-- Other Engineering and Technologies: 6 responses
+- Other Engineering and Technologies: 6
-- Health Sciences: 5 responses
+- Health Sciences: 5
-- Psychology: 4 responses
+- Psychology: 4
-- Mathematics: 4 responses
+- Mathematics: 4
-- Mechanical Engineering: 3 responses
+- Mechanical Engineering: 3
-- Civil Engineering: 3 responses
+- Civil Engineering: 3
-- Environmental Engineering: 3 responses
+- Environmental Engineering: 3
-- Medical Engineering: 2 responses
+- Medical Engineering: 2
-- Medical Biotechnology: 2 responses
+- Medical Biotechnology: 2
-- Clinical Medicine: 2 responses
+- Clinical Medicine: 2
-- Other Medical and Health Sciences: 2 responses
+- Other Medical and Health Sciences: 2
-- Other: 2 responses
+- Other: 2
-- Other Social Sciences: 2 responses
+- Other Social Sciences: 2
-- Chemical Engineering: 1 responses
+- Chemical Engineering: 1
-- Electrical Engineering, Electronic Engineering, Information Engineering: 1 responses
+- Electrical Engineering, Electronic Engineering, Information Engineering: 1
-- Economics and Business: 1 responses
+- Economics and Business: 1
-- History and Archaeology: 1 responses
+- History and Archaeology: 1
-- Nano-technology: 1 responses
+- Nano-technology: 1
-- Other Natural Sciences: 1 responses
+- Other Natural Sciences: 1

 ## Free-form answers